Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sp}_4$: Generators and Laurent positivity for sp4 -skein algebras

 Hence, the complexities of tangled graph diagrams appearing in the difference between $G$ and $G'$ are less than $|G|$.
 In a similar way to the proof in \cref{prop:desc-gen}, the generator $G$ can be replaced by $G'$. \end{rem}

 One can obtain simple generators of the boundary-localized skein algebra $\Skein{\Sigma}[\partial^{-1}]$ by refining descending generators in $\Desc{\Sigma}$. \begin{thm} Let $\Sigma$ be a connected unpunctured marked surface with at least two special points.
-Then, any element in $\Desc{\Sigma}$ and simple loops/arcs of type~$2$ are expressed as polynomials in $\SimpWil{\Sigma}\cup\partial_{\Sigma}^{-1}$ with coefficients in $\bZ_v$, where $\partial_{\Sigma}^{-1}$ is the set of inverses of boundary webs in $\Skein{\Sigma}[\partial^{-1}]$.
+Then, any element in $\Desc{\Sigma}$ and simple loops/arcs of type~$2$ are expressed as polynomials in $\SimpWil{\Sigma}\cup\partial_{\Sigma}^{-1}$ with coefficients in $\bZ_q$, where $\partial_{\Sigma}^{-1}$ is the set of inverses of boundary webs in $\Skein{\Sigma}[\partial^{-1}]$.
 In particular, $\SimpWil{\Sigma}\cup\partial_{\Sigma}^{-1}$ is a generating set of $\Skein{\Sigma}[\partial^{-1}]$ as $\cR$-algebra. \end{thm} \begin{proof} We are going to use the sticking tricks to further expand an element in $\Desc{\Sigma}$ or a simple loop/arc of type~$2$.

-Firstly, by using the following relation and \eqref{rel:crossing-change-11}, we can expand a descending arc of type~$2$ to a polynomial of descending arcs of type~$1$ with or without legs:
+Firstly, by using the following relation, we can expand a discending arc of type~$2$ to a linear combination of tangles type~$1$ with or without legs and inverses of boundary intervals:

 Secondly, for a simple loop of type~$2$, stick it to a boundary interval $E$ by \eqref{eq:stick-2}.
 Then the resulting $\mathfrak{sp}_4$-graphs in the first and final terms in \eqref{eq:stick-2} are descending arcs of type~$2$, which we have discussed.
-The second and forth terms in \eqref{eq:stick-2} can be replaced with descending arcs with or without legs by
+The second and forth terms in \eqref{eq:stick-2} can be replaced with tangles of type $1$ with or without legs by